ppy/osu-wiki/news/2025/2025-08-23-osumania-4k-world-cup-2025-qualifiers-recap.md

 ## Qualifier highlights

-After two days of non-stop lobbies, all 38 teams managed to finish their qualifier matches in time.
+After two days of non-stop lobbies, all 38 teams managed to finish their Qualifier matches in time.
 While the amount of teams has slightly decreased from last year, the competition remains just as thrilling — arguably even more!

 ![Qualifier results table](/wiki/shared/news/2025-08-23-osumania-4k-world-cup-2025-qualifiers-recap/results-qualifiers.jpg)